-As part of the move however we did encounter an incident which presented us with a huge challenge as well as a huge opportunity to test our communication and willingness to be transparent.
+As part of the move however we did encounter an incident that presented us with a huge challenge as well as a huge opportunity to test our communication and willingness to be transparent.
 And we think we passed the test.
 As well as having no complaints, one of our customers commented – “No problem – these things happen.
 Good communication from you and the team on it”

 Here is the timeline of what happened (and what worked for us)

 1am GMT on 27th September – Live deployment was completed 8:30 am GMT – we understand that there is a problem with some users logging in 8:45 am GMT – we place a message on the login page advising users how to proceed Rest of the day – we continue investigation while patiently responding to all support tickets 8:30 am GMT on 28th September – We discover the root cause of the issue 8:35 am GMT – the problem is corrected in production 8:45 am GMT – we amend the sign in page message the reflect the recent information 9:00 am GMT – we make a decision to be completely transparent with our customers about the events 11:00 am GMT – we have a draft of the formal communication we are about to send to all administrative users 12:00 pm GMT – the send to list is finalised and the campaign is all set up 12:15 pm GMT – we send the message below to all our customers 12:20 pm GMT – we change the sign-in page message once more to reflect the latest understanding 3:00 pm GMT – this blog post is born

 And here is the main communication we sent to all out customers